Thorexus/noteMakedow/English-guide-camp 2022/adjective.md

 ### "Adjective are words we use to describe noun on one specific thing (distinct from others)"

+> noun is a word that refers to a thing (book), a person (Betty Crocker), an animal (cat), a place (Omaha), a quality (softness), an idea (justice), or an action (yodeling).
+It's usually a single word, but not always: cake, shoes, school bus, and time and a half are all nouns.

 ### example : 1

 > tallness: describing some how tall a person is an "Adjective"